 Intern Support Group/Peer Consultation

 Interns schedule one hour per week to form their own self-led support group to process their internship experiences throughout the year.
-The Training Director is available to join this meeting periodically to address any issues the interns would like to discuss about their personal and professional development and experiences in the training program.
+The Training Director joins the interns monthly to address any issues the interns would like to discuss about their personal and professional development and experiences in the training program.
 Interns are encouraged to schedule this time around a lunch in order to have up to two hours to meet each week.

 Division of Student Life Meetings